Greenhill Fall Classic

 Pumpkin Spice Latte or Cinnamon almond milk macchiato (Hot of course) is the quickest way to ascertain a 30 or 29.9

-Reading a K or Aff you dont understand is the quickest way to get read for filth by way of my RFD
+Reading a K or an Aff you dont understand is the quickest way to get ripped a new one by way of my RFD

 Policy-Revised for Harvard